25 Essential Songs for an Irish Road Trip

 Some countries are just meant to be seen from the road and Ireland is definitely one of them.
 When Brandon and I hit the road for 12 days on the Emerald Isle we picked up a few music CD’s at a souvenir shop before starting our journey.
 During our trip we listened to the same 60 songs over and over again and even sang a handful of them in various pubs along the way.
 By the end of our vacation we were in love with traditional Irish folk music.

 When we returned home I continued to listen to Irish music, adding more and more songs to my playlist.
-I currently have over 150 songs (some are different versions of the same song) and have picked my 25 favorite ones for this ultimate Irish road trip playlist.
+What I love about Irish music is that there’s so many versions of the same songs: rock, punk, folk, you name it.
+The lyrics stay the same so you could listen to the rock version and still be able to sing the tune in a trad session anywhere in Ireland.
+Here are my 25 favorite songs for an ultimate Irish road trip playlist.

 1. “Black Velvet Band” (any band)